NethServer/ns8-core/docs/modules/updates.md

 ## Module updates

+The core action `update-module` is the entry point of a module instance update.
+It can run the update on multiple instances of the same module at the same time.

+The core then invokes the module `update-module` action.
 Each module instance is responsible for updating itself.
-The core provides an extendable implementation of the `update-module` action for the module agent.
+The core already provides an extendable implementation of the `update-module` action for the module agent.
+The base implementation
-The basic implementation

 - pulls the module image and additional service images
+- extracts and installs the module _imageroot_ under the `${AGENT_INSTALL_DIR}`
+- runs `systemctl --user daemon-reload`, to refresh Systemd with new unit definitions
 - updates the environment variables, keeping track of `PREV_*` values
-- extracts and installs the module _imageroot_ under the `AGENT_INSTALL_DIR`
-- performs `systemctl daemon-reload`
+- runs update scripts installed with the new image, under `${AGENT_INSTALL_DIR}/update-module.d/`
-- removes no longer required files
+- removes stale container images

-After these steps, the module is running with the old version.
-To load the new version, the service should be restarted using a custom script.

-Modules can execute custom scripts upon update to handle upgrade paths like database schema migrations.
-Executable scripts should be placed inside `imageroot/update-module.d` which will be then extracted to `${AGENT_INSTALL_DIR}/update-module.d`.
+Modules can provide update scripts to handle upgrade paths like restarting services and database schema migrations.
+Executable scripts can be placed inside `imageroot/update-module.d` which will be then extracted to `${AGENT_INSTALL_DIR}/update-module.d`.
 Scripts execution occurs in alphabetical order.
-Execution breaks when a script exits non-zero and the whole action is aborted.

-Example of a script to load the updated version `imageroot/update-module.d/20restart`:
+If a script aborts with an exit code, a warning is printed.
+Example of a script that restarts a Systemd service, `imageroot/update-module.d/20restart`:

     #!/bin/bash
-    systemctl --user restart mymodule
+    systemctl --user try-restart mymodule.service

-Make sure the `imageroot/update-module.d/20restart` is executable.
+Make sure the `20restart` is executable, otherwise it is ignored.

 To update an instance from command line, use: